 - Relocate your plants: Plants produce a lot of moisture so it is best to keep them away from windows as much as possible.
 Store them in one room if possible and do not overwater them

-- Use a dehumidifier: If you are noticing an increase of condensation, especially during the winter, you might want to purchase a humidifier.
+- Use a dehumidifier: If you are noticing an increase in condensation, especially during the winter, you might want to purchase a humidifier.
 This can help keep your energy costs at a steady rate as well as decrease the amount of humidity in your home.

 If you have tried the above and are still having issues with window condensation, call North Tech Windows and Doors.
 We can meet with you in your home to assess the state of your current windows as well as discuss options for energy-efficient window replacement.